ichizhov/ExtensibleCommands/Docs/Section4.md

 var whileCommand = new WhileCommand(() => counter < 5, initCommand, coreCommand, "While Command");
 ```

-Initial command is optional.
-If it is not supplied (i.e. = NULL), then command will start with the next step, which is a predicate evaluation.
+The initial command is optional.
+If it is not supplied (i.e. = NULL), then the command will start with the next step, which is a predicate evaluation.

 ![Figure 15](Figures/Figure15.png)